-The Ocean Acidification Research Programme is a five-year collaborative programme with a budget of £12m funded by NERC, the Department for Environment, Food & Rural Affairs (Defra) and the Department of Energy & Climate Change (DECC).
+The Ocean Acidification Research Programme is a five-year collaborative programme with a budget of £12 million funded by NERC, the Department for Environment, Food & Rural Affairs (Defra) and the Department of Energy & Climate Change (DECC).

 The overall aim of the research programme is to provide a greater understanding of the implications of ocean acidification and its risks to ocean biogeochemistry, biodiversity and the whole Earth system.
 The programme will also provide effective policy advice and make a significant contribution to the Living With Environmental Change programme.

 The Ocean Acidification Research Programme directly relates to delivery of the NERC strategy (in particular the Earth system science and biodiversity science themes) and the UK government's strategic objectives with respect to the adaptation to, and mitigation of, climate change and ensuring a healthy, resilient, productive and diverse natural environment.

 Atmospheric CO2 concentrations are increasing as a result of human activity and are likely to continue to do so in the future, although the future levels of CO2 are uncertain.
 In response to this rise, the oceans are taking up more CO2 and becoming more acidic.
 The associated increases in ocean acidity over coming decades are likely to be at a rate and on a scale that is unprecedented in at least the last 20 million years.

 It is likely that large areas of the ocean could become under-saturated with respect to at least aragonite (one of two common polymorphs of biologically produced calcium carbonate) within this century.
 Under such conditions, organisms creating aragonite skeletons face serious challenges.